ShauryaJain03/waypoint_nav/README.md

 ---

 ## Introduction
-Developed a package consisting of two modular ROS2 nodes:
+Developed a package consisting of three modular ROS2 nodes:

 ### PathSmoother
 Generates a smooth, continuous, and time-parameterized trajectory from discrete waypoints using cubic spline interpolation.
 ### TrajectoryController
 Implements a PID-based pure pursuit trajectory tracking controller that takes the smoothed trajectory as input and outputs velocity commands for the robot.
+### ObstacleAvoidance
+Monitors the robot’s planned trajectory in real time, checks for obstacles using 2D LiDAR data, and dynamically modifies the trajectory to avoid collisions while ensuring the robot resumes the original path afterward.

 ## Features